 Add a color filter

-You can add a color filter to all banners on your site with the Overlay Color tweak Main: Overlay section of Site Styles.
+You can add a color filter to all banners on your site with Overlay Color in the Main: Overlay section of Site Styles.

 To understand how cropping affects parallax images, it helps to think of your site as a piece of paper with a rectangular hole cut out of it.
 The parallax image is a separate layer underneath, which is only visible through the hole in the paper.